 I don’t do poetry much in World Lit, but when I do, I think it’s worth it!
 As a first step into this unit, I’m excited for you to get exposed to Jalāl ad-Dīn Muhammad Rumi, the incredible classical Middle-Eastern poet who has withstood the test of time in rare form.
-Perhaps you’ll soon discover why a 13th Century Persian is currently the best-selling poet in the US!
+Perhaps you’ll soon discover why a 13th Century Persian has been called the most popular and best-selling poet in the US!

 Like your posts on East Asian poetry, this post will involve both poetry analysis and poetry writing.

 (Part 1) First, I’d like you to choose a poem from one of the many found in the ebooks linked below.
 Since he’s well-known for writing both love poems and “mystical” poems, I’ve tried to provide you a nice range of options.
 Once you choose a poem that you find interesting, write 1-2 paragraphs of analysis, discussing and interpreting the prominent literary techniques and overall themes of the poem.
 Pay particularly close attention to figurative language; Rumi’s poetry is full of innovative linguistic techniques.

 - PDF book of mystical poems by Rumi